-Getting in The Zone
+1. Getting in The Zone

 It’s anger simmering beneath your skin, barely about to burst, but you keep it under control for laser focus and peak performance.

 When you control anger, you can shut everything down and focus on one thing only: the task at hand.

 I’m writing this post after Amazon mistakenly shut down my referral program account.

 I was struggling to find the right mindset to write this post.
 Now I use that anger for a full focus session.

-Pushing Past Comfort
+5. Pushing Past Comfort

-The Talent Code says that to learn you must work at the edge of your comfort zone in repeated and grueling sessions.
+Doyle in “The Talent Code” says that to learn and grow you must work at the edge of your comfort zone in repeated and grueling sessions.